Yeganeh1377/Denoising-Dermatology-Images/README.md

 This project does not have any hyper-parameter optimisation, and the hyper parameters are chosen based on the literature and pilot experiments.
 The training hyper-parameters can be changed in the respective modules in each of the training files TrainingModuleImagine.py TrainingModuleISIC.py.<br />

+# Requirements
+Please refer to requirment.txt file for the required python libraries.